ohk-soe-htet/react-templates/README.md

-# React Templates
+# Minimal React Templates

-A collection of curated, lightweight templates to quickly start your next React project.
-This repository provides a variety of starting points, from a basic Create React App setup to more advanced configurations with TypeScript and Redux.
+A collection of minimal and easy-to-use templates to kickstart your next React project.
+Get up and running in seconds with a clean, lightweight starting point.

 ## Usage